What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 Common phishing sign that helps you reduce risks:

-• Those bad guys often use emotional urgency in messages or emails that are delivered to you like 'there is a problem with your account, raise to payments risk', 'some suspicious activity detected in your account, pay fine now or jail', 'You have won a gift, claim it right now', etc. Containing those tricky urgency in the message, all are phishing links.
+• Those bad guys often use emotional urgency in messages or emails that are delivered to you, like 'there is a problem with your account, raise to payments risk', 'some suspicious activity detected in your account, pay fine now or jail', 'You have won a gift, claim it right now', etc. Containing those tricky urgency in the message, all are phishing links.

 • A great sign of detecting phishing link is poor spelling or grammar.
-Suppose those bad guy send you a phishing email using Amazon logo, brand, and writing style perfectly, but there is a grammar or spelling mistake.
+Suppose those bad guys send you a phishing email using Amazon logo, brand, and writing style perfectly, but there is a grammar or spelling mistake.
 No wonder it's a scam.

 • Let's give another example.
 Suppose Microsoft sends you an email for administrative purposes.
 So the sender email address should be 'admin@Microsoft.com'.
 But if it is 'admni@rncroft.com', that means it's a spam mail.